sharwari09/sp19-281-mavericks/ProjectJournal.md

     - The API and database schema of the project
     - Listing out services which needs to be leveraged from different cloud providers for the project
     - Developing more scalable application and avoiding the single point of failure
+    - Dashboard to monitor the end-to-end status of the system
+    - Setup continuous integration and delivery